VerenaFetscher/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Postdoctoral Researcher at the University of Hamburg.
-I am also an Associate Member of Nuffield College (University of Oxford) and a CAGE Research Associate (University of Warwick).
+I am also an Associate Member of Nuffield College (University of Oxford).
 My research is in comparative political economy.
-I study preferences and decision-making.
-Central questions I am interested in are why some people support higher levels of redistribution than others and what role welfare state institutions and considerations of fairness play for redistribution preferences.
-My current research further examines the effect of variation in regional economic well-being on political preferences and anti-immigration attitudes.
+I study preference formation and political representations.
+Central questions I am interested in are why some people support higher levels of redistribution than others and what role institutional factors, identity and questions of fairness play as determinants for redistribution preferences.
+My current work further assesses the link between descriptive representation and substantive decision-making power in the German context.
 Methodologically, I combine quantitative observational analyses with experimental approaches.
-The institutional dimensions I am interested in are difficult to study in isolation.
-I therefore draw from real-world variations and utilize laboratory and online experiments to study the underlying mechanisms in more controlled settings.

 I am currently teaching seminars on topics in comparative political economy and on the politics of respresentation and economic inequality at the University of Hamburg.
 Previously, I have thought seminars in comparative political economy at the University of Mannheim.